fannie1208/GLIND/README.md

 # GLIND

-The official implementation for ICML2024 paper "Learning Divergence Fields for Generalization with Data Geometries"
+The official implementation for ICML2024 paper "Learning Divergence Fields for Shift-Robust Graph Representations"

 Related material: [[Paper]()], [[Blog]()]

 ## What's news

-[2024.05.02] We release the code for the model for three settings: Observed Geometries, Partially Observed Geometries and Unobserved Geometries.
+[2024.06.03] We release the code for the model for three settings: Observed Geometries, Partially Observed Geometries and Unobserved Geometries.
 More detailed info will be updated soon.

 ## Datasets